How Jut Works

 That raises a question: where should you stand to maximize the impressiveness of summit of Grand Teton?
 If you’re standing too close, h would be low, making impressiveness low.
 But if you’re standing too far, θ would be low, making impressiveness low as well.

 It turns out that this magic location that maximizes the impressiveness of the summit of Grand Teton is located at the bottom of Cascade Canyon, a neighboring valley just north of Grand Teton.
 This location is known as the base of Grand Teton.
 The impressiveness of the summit of Grand Teton as measured from its base, in this case equal to 1055 m, is called the jut of Grand Teton.
-(For the visually inclined, here’s a diagram of the impressiveness of Grand Teton as measured from different places in its surroundings.)
+(For those who like data visualizations, here’s a graph of the impressiveness of Grand Teton as measured from different places in its surroundings.)

 Base of Grand Teton